tikenn/tapr/README.md

   mysql -u root -p < tapr.sql
   ```

-3. Change the login information in 'includes/db.php' to meet your database credentials
+3. Change the login information in 'includes/db.php.default' to meet your database credentials and rename to 'includes/db.php'